tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/065_Retweet_Task/README.md

 # Retweet Task

 ## Retweet Task App
 In this tutorial, we'll tweak our existing Task TApp such that the only kind of task available is to retweet (quote tweet) a tweet.
 Task creators will assign this task for others to quote tweet their desired tweet in an effort to make it go viral.
+This could be useful for developers who want their tweets seen by more people as quote retweets will show up in the other user's Twitter timeline.

 An important difference with the previous version is that the reward no longer requires human intervention to release the funds.
 The task worker enters their quote tweet url which can be checked by API if it's in fact a quote tweet.
 If it passes the api check, then the funds are automatically released to the task taker.